StolkArjen/social-neurocognition/book/L1-ManFriday.md

-layout: page
+---
-title: "Arrival of Man Friday"
+title: Arrival of Man Friday
-permalink: /URL-PATH/
+---

 # Arrival of Man Friday